 Environmental health scores are generally the same for the total regional population and the population below the federal poverty line.
-The City of Signal Hills location near major transportation routes and most significant, atop an oil field, contribute to lower environmental quality for the whole City with little variation among the City's neighborhoods.
+The City of Signal Hill is located near the 405 freeway and over the Long Beach Oil Field and therefore has associated air quality, soils, and oil and gas operations impacts to mitigate prior to development.